Cars, guns and sport: small parties drive Australian Senate to distraction

-He said he helped the micro candidates avoid deals that would favour the major parties.
+He said he helped the micro candidates avoid deals that would favor the major parties.

 "I show them how to do effective preference deals.
 If people follow the guidelines, it can't fail," Druery told Reuters.

-Abbott's conservatives expect many of the micro parties to be more sympathetic to their centre-right agenda than the current Senate, where Labor and the Greens have a majority.
+Abbott's conservatives expect many of the micro parties to be more sympathetic to their center-right agenda than the current Senate, where Labor and the Greens have a majority.